 There is some discussion on the internet when the Karat 2.8 was first produced, before or after WWII, due to the unusual lens serial# which fall outside the normal Schneider Xenar range (more details follow below) and the associated uncertainty when these were made.
 As the Karat 2.8 is shown in 1941 advertisements together with other pre-war Karats it was clearly in production by then.
 Shutter serial# comparable to Kodak Retinas from 1939 suggest the Karat 2.8 may even have started production before onset of WWII.
 The Karat 12, however, was introduced well after WWII.

-This example is a slight variant of the late version above, the only observable difference being that this one has 'Made in Germany' engraved in the top plate.
+This example is a slight variant of the Karat 2.8 v1c above, the only observable difference being that this one has 'Made in Germany' engraved in the top plate.
 Well, the shutter release button is also different, but this version could be find with either button.
-On both models the focussing scale is in meters, so export to UK or USA was not the reason behind the 'Made in Germany' markings.
+On both models the focussing scale is in meters, so export to UK or USA does not appear to have been the reason behind the 'Made in Germany' markings.

 Agfa Karat 2.8 v.2